 Given that value investing banks on ascertaining a hypothetical value to earn returns, it may help if the investor is aware of the kinds of errors that a person may make in taking a call on which stock to buy.
 That is where behavioral finance and its lessons come in.

-Some of the behavioural biases an investor may face:-
+Some of the Behavioral Biases an Investor may Face:-

 Say, portfolio A is presented as having a 10-percent chance of falling short of investment goal, while another portfolio, portfolio B has a 90-percent chance of meeting the same investment goal.
 Someone with a framing bias would opt for the second portfolio, with its overtly positive positioning, even though both portfolios have the same risk profile.